 4. Analytical paper format: Unless requested to use a special format by an instructor or teacher.
 It is important to know what format exactly to use especially when the essay is going to be presented in an academic environment.
 There are many Analytical paper formats that can be used: the most commonly used styles are generally the Modern Language Association (MLA) guide for humanities or the American Psychological Association (APA) guide for social sciences.
 Other styles that are common are Chicago or Turabian Style for publishing, Associated Press (AP) Style for publishing and Council of Science Editors (CSE) for hard sciences.

 5. Outline and Plotting: Before you start writing, outline the essay paper.
 An outline will help structurize your essay and make writing it convenient and effortless.
 Be sure that you understand how long your essay is going to be.
 Writing up a quick list of the major plot points is a good way of making sure that all the high points are touched, it helps to limit things as much as possible.
 Make sure it includes an introduction, 3-5 body paragraphs, and a conclusion.

-An analytic essay structure must consist of:
+Writing An Analytical Paper*An analytic essay structure must consist of:*

 - The Introduction.

 - The Body.

 The introduction in an analytic essay should be very catchy and intriguing: it should give the reader basic information about your topic.
 It should create some kind of enthralling and fascinating quotes, reflection or motives.
 The main sentences of the introduction should give backdrop facts so that the analysis may be explanatory and interesting.
 In general, always remember not use the first ‘I’ or second ‘you’ person in your essay.
 Mention your thesis, generally as the very last sentence in the first paragraph.
 Overall, an excellent introduction tells of the roadmap, the objectives and the context of the essay.